JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single DOUBLE element from a safe array of doubles.

 ```
-FUNCTION GetDoubleElem (BYVAL iElem AS ULONG) AS DOUBLE
+FUNCTION GetDoubleElement (BYVAL iElem AS ULONG) AS DOUBLE
 ```

 | Parameter  | Description |